-The kinetics of pore formation is modeled phenomenologically by vacancy (or vacancy island) attachment to an existing pore according to the "law of proportionate effect".
+The kinetics of pore formation is modeled phenomenologically by vacancy (or vacancy island) attachment to an existing pore according to the "law of proportionate effect."
 This law posits that the increase in pore area from one growth step to the next is proportional to the current area of the pore, which in the continuum limit is simply first-order kinetics.
-The pore area is required to appear in our model of the data in Figure 3b and can be justified by the fact that our experiments are in a regime of both vacancy diffusion and direct desorption from the surface.
+The pore area is required to appear in our model of the data in Fig. 3(b) and can be justified by the fact that our experiments are in a regime of both vacancy diffusion and direct desorption from the surface.
 The mechanisms by which a pore grows during a growth step are vacancy attachment or molecule desorption during annealing and the coalescing of neighboring vacancy islands facilitated by the random walk motion of the islands.
-As a recursion relation the kinetics of pore area growth can be expressed as:
+As a recursion relation, the kinetics of pore area growth can be expressed as where $A_j$ represents the pore area at growth step j and $k_j$ is a random rate constant describing the rate of growth at the jth step.
+This leads to an area after n iterations that is given by

-$$A_j - A{j-1} = k_j A{j-1} \quad , \tag{2}$$
+$$A_j - A{j-1} = k_j A{j-1}, (2)$$